B.C. housing standards need to keep pace with EV uptake, warns new roadmap - Clean Energy Canada

 To read the full content, please visit the original article.

-Currently, 33 local governments covering 79% of B.C.’s population have some form of EV-readiness requirements, but the lack of a province-wide standard creates a complex regulatory environment for developers working across jurisdictions, increasing project costs and timelines.
-Beyond simplifying development, the roadmap stresses that EV-ready buildings are essential for equitable access to affordable, clean transportation technologies, addressing barriers such as the lack of
+The report notes that while 33 local governments covering 79% of B.C.’s population have some form of EV-readiness requirements, the absence of a unified provincial standard creates a complex regulatory environment that increases time and costs for developers working across jurisdictions.
+Beyond simplifying development processes, establishing province-wide EV-ready standards is essential to ensuring equitable access to affordable, reliable EV charging for all residents.
+The roadmap calls on the province to harmon

 Tags